-Electric Bicycles Are an Increasingly Common Pediatric Public Health Problem, a research paper published by the National Institutes of Health in 2023, highlights the increased level of injuries for those riding an e-bike.
-The research paper looked at national data statistics for both bicycle and e-bike users between 2011 and 2020.
+The National Institutes of Health published Electric Bicycles Are an Increasingly Common Pediatric Public Health Problem in 2023.
+This research paper highlights the increased level of injuries associated with riding an e-bike.
+The research paper looked at national data for both bicycle and e-bike users between 2011 and 2020.
 During that period, there were 3,945 e-bike-related injuries for children between the ages of two and 18 years old compared to 2 million conventional bicycle injuries during the same period.
-The severity of injuries decreased over time.
+The severity of e-bike injuries decreased over time.
 From 2011-2015 vs 2016-2020, there was an observed decrease in severe injuries involving a hospital stay from 18.3% to 12.2%, while there was an increase in severe injuries for conventional bicycles from 5.1% to 5.7%.
 There were 2.4 times greater odds of severe injury for e-bikes compared to pedal bicycles.
 Internal injuries were more common among injuries due to e-bikes (14.6 %), compared to bicycles (8.5 %).